burturt/discord-user-manager/README.md

 - Right-click on the server icon on the left of the screen and select the **Copy ID** option in the pop-up menu that appears.
 - Paste the server ID into the value of the `DISCORD_SERVER_ID` in the `.env` file.

+## Add your code of conduct and privacy policy
+Your code of conduct and privacy policy pug files should go to /views/code-of-conduct.pug and /views/privacy-policy.pug.
+Example files can be found in /views, remove the .example extension to use.

 ## Start the Discord User Manager

 To start the **Discord User Manager** application, open a terminal and navigate to the root folder where you cloned the discord-user-manager git repository and run the following command: